 What is posture?

 Unfortunately, conventional chairs distort the perfect posture that we develop throughout our childhood, by providing “support” that distorts our posture.
-The back rest, arm rests, foot rests, head rests all require that the spine respond with new, unusual, conformations.
+The backrest, arm rests, foot rests, headrests all require that the spine respond with new, unusual, conformations.
 These odd conformations cause discomfort in the short run: witness the frequent changes of sitting positions required when sitting for more than a few minutes on a standard office chair.
-Worse, over time real pain syndromes can develop: over 80% of Americans will visit an emergency room for low back pain at some point in their lives, something not seen in cultures that have not adopted Western chairs as the standard format for sitting (e.g. Japan).
+Worse, over time real pain syndromes can develop: over 80% of Americans will suffer from back pain at some point in their lives, something not seen in cultures that have not adopted Western chairs as the standard format for sitting (e.g. Japan).